-10 REASONS TO TAKE IMMEDIATE ACTION TO ADDRESS THE CLIMATE CRISIS
+10 REASONS TO ACT NOW TO ADDRESS THE CLIMATE CRISIS

 1. We have already created dangerous amounts of greenhouse gas (GHG) emissions, which have permanently damaged critical ecosystems and shifted Earth climate systems into uncharted territory.
 These systems are very complex and it's extremely hard to know how one change might cascade into other systems.

 2. The present level of warming is already doing significant damage to marginalized communities around the world who are not responsible for creating climate change.
 They are experiencing increasing heat waves, extreme weather events, and droughts causing displacement, infectious disease, hunger, and death.